Vinegar-Based Dressing

 Health Benefits

-- Acetic acid supports digestive health and may improve blood sugar regulation
+- Acetic acid in vinegar may improve insulin sensitivity and help regulate blood sugar levels

 Buying Guide